ROSE16111/PatternAnalysis-2025/recognition/prostate3d_Luyi_Ying_48360591/README.md

   * change random sampling to balanced sampling to avoid sampling bias
   * set mdice_full_org(get rid of background) as the best indicator

+**improved 3**
+  * Add category weights to CE
+  * Dice is excluded from the background, and small organs are given greater weight.
+  * Corrected "Union sampling" → "Class-based equalization sampling"

 **visualize**:
 * training_losses.png
   * Total loss = CE + 0.5*DiceLoss